PamelaShaw/PlasmodeSimulation/synthetic_simulations/Readme.md

-Code used to generate the synthetic data results to be added shortly.
-If you wish to recieve this code in the interim, contact Pamela.A.Shaw@kp.org
+These two files create the simulation results for the synthetic data scenarios, with the scenario in the filename.
+If you have any questions contact Pamela.A.Shaw@kp.org